nicholsons/comp0034_week3_old/README.md

 To use the Flask app you will need to:

-1. create a virtual environment
+1. create a virtual environment ([PyCharm documentation]())
-2. install the dependencies from requirements.txt
+2. install the dependencies from requirements.txt ([PyCharm documentation](https://www.jetbrains.com/help/pycharm/managing-dependencies.html))
-3. check your IDE configuration:
+3. check your IDE configuration:  [Pycharm Flask documentation](https://www.jetbrains.com/help/pycharm/flask.html)
     - supports Flask
     - supports Jinja
     - recognises the template and static folders